Authentication with rtweetSource:

 The recommended authentication mechanism is using

-auth_setup_default()) allows you to act on behalf of your personal Twitter account, as if you were performing actions on twitter.com.
-This mechanism is very simple to set up, but is best suited for casual use.
+auth_setup_default().
+It allows you to act on behalf of your personal Twitter account, as if you were performing actions on twitter.com.

 If you want to collect a lot of data or implement a bot, you should instead use one of rtweet’s two other authentication mechanisms:

 App authentication allows you to act as if you were a Twitter app.
 You can’t perform operations that a user can (like posting a tweet or reading a DM), but you get higher rate limits on data collection operations.

 Bot authentication allows you to create a fully automated Twitter bot that performs actions on its own behalf rather than on behalf of a human.

 In either case, you’ll need to create your own Twitter app (yes, it can be confusing), so we’ll start by discussing what an app is and how to create one on the Twitter website.
 Next, you’ll learn how to use the